unlock-protocol/unlock/unlock-protocol.com/blog/user-facing-documentation.md

 We have also made a commitment to the following documentation strategy:

-1. Enduser facing feature require documentation to be considered shippable.
+1. End-user facing features require documentation to be considered shippable.
 2. Components intended to be used or extended by developers require documentation to be considered shippable.

 While it is a work in progress, you can find our current documentation [here](https://docs.unlock-protocol.com).